mridoni/gix/doc/gixsql.md

 	sudo make install

 ### Windows (MinGW)
-Currently there are no specific Makefiles/autoconf scripts for MinGW x86/x64, they will be provided ina future release, but you can try to use the configure script.
+Currently there are no specific Makefiles/autoconf scripts for MinGW x86/x64, they will be provided in a future release, but you can try to use the configure script.